titiuo/BOT-Injective2/README.md

 # BOT-Injective

-**⚠️ Note:** This project is no longer functional due to updates in the Injective API that have rendered the code obsolete.
+**⚠️** This project is no longer functional due to updates in the Injective API that have rendered the code obsolete. **⚠️**

+**Note:** The commit history of this project has been removed before making it public because my private key appeared multiple times in the files.

 ## Overview